Evgenia89K/Anti-Opera/README.md

 # Anti-Opera
-"Anti-Operation" is an antivirus that closes the "opera" browser when it is detected.
+"Anti-Opera" is an antivirus that closes the "Opera" browser when it is detected.